haskell/containers/CONTRIBUTING.md

 Building, testing, and benchmarking the containers package can be done using either `cabal` or `stack`.

+To avoid recompiling the tests' other dependencies when making changes, you can remove `containers` from the `packages` stanza of the `cabal.project` file.

 ### With cabal

 Minimum cabal version: 2.4